 Earning from a limited company

-Taking a dividend without a salary is an option, but it is quite different to just taking a salary and should be considered carefully.
+Taking a dividend without a salary is an option, but it is quite different from just taking a salary and should be considered carefully.

 This is a very complex area, and you should seek dedicated legal advice.